opsallthethings/BuildingBlocks/ShowTemplate.md

 Introduction
 ------------
-*Chris* Welcome to Ops All The Things, your podcast for all things DevOps and SysAdmin.
+*Chris* Welcome to Ops All The Things, your podcast for all things DevOps, SysAdmin and Operations.

 *Chris* I'm Chris Webber